David Lane (white supremacist)

-David Eden Lane (November 2, 1938 – May 28, 2007) was an American domestic terrorist, white separatist, neo-Nazi, and convicted felon.
-A member of the terror organization The Order, he was convicted and sentenced to 190 years in prison for racketeering, conspiracy, and violation of the civil rights of Alan Berg, a Jewish radio talk show host, who was murdered by another member of the group while Lane drove the getaway car on June 18, 1984.
-He died while incarcerated at the Federal Correctional Complex in Terre Haute, Indiana.
+David Eden Lane (November 2, 1938 – May 28, 2007) was an American neo-Nazi and a co-founder of the white supremacist terrorist organization The Order.
+For his actions as part of The Order, Lane was convicted and sentenced to 190 years in prison for racketeering, conspiracy, and the violation of the civil rights of Alan Berg, a Jewish radio talk show host, who prosecutors claimed was murdered by a member of the group via a drive-by shooting with Lane acting as driver, though they were unsuccessful in getting murder convictions.
+He died while still incarcerated at the FCI Terre Haute in Terre Haute, Indiana.

-Lane coined the "Fourteen Words", a well known white supremacist slogan in North America.
+While in prison, Lane wrote many white supremacist materials and coined the "Fourteen Words", a well known white supremacist slogan in North America.
 He has been described by the Southern Poverty Law Center as "one of the most important ideologues of contemporary white supremacy".

-Background
+Early life

-Lane was born as the third of four siblings in Woden, Iowa; he had a brother and two sisters.
-His father was an alcoholic migrant worker who was physically abusive toward his wife and children.
-Lane would later claim that his father forced his mother to engage in prostitution so he could obtain "booze money", and that his older brother was rendered with permanent deafness as a result of a "beating gone awry".
+David Lane was born November 2, 1938 in Woden, Iowa.
+At the time of his birth, the town was largely populated by Germanic immigrants.
+Lane was the third of four siblings, with a brother and two sisters.
+His father was an alcoholic itinerant worker who was physically abusive toward his wife and children; Lane described his father as "a truly despicable creature", and described his mother as an "uneducated [...] farm girl".
+In one instance, his father beat Lane's older brother Roger so severely that he was rendered permanently deaf.
 When Lane was four years old, his father abandoned his family.
-In 1944, his older brother was arrested after searching for food in a neighbor's trash bins, and he and his sisters were placed in foster care.
-Lane was soon adopted by a traveling Lutheran minister, which resulted in Lane being separated from his two sisters.
-Lane described his adoptive father as a "doctrinaire fundamentalist from the old school".
+In 1944, Roger was found searching for food in a neighbor's trash bins, and Lane and his sisters were placed in an orphanage.

+After being placed in state care Lane was separated from and lost contact with his biological family.
+He was soon adopted by a traveling Lutheran minister.
+With his new family he moved very frequently.
+Traveling across the Midwestern United States with his adoptive family, Lane finally settled in Aurora, Colorado, where he attended Hinkley High School.
+His adoptive family was strictly Christian, which contributed to Lane's distaste for Christianity.
+As an adult, he changed his last name back to his biological father's surname, rather than his adopted family's.
+He attended a community college; there he had good grades, but left after one semester.